 Chicken and Broccoli, beef and broccoli, shrimp and broccoli, seems a natural combination for stir fry recipes.
-And easy for a weeknight meal.
+Sherry and Sesame Oil are the secrets to this no-fail asian classic.

 When I try to use common sense and hit the refrigerator door hauling out soy sauce, sesame oil, hoisin, etc., I’m just not intuitively coming up with the right mix.
 As you can imagine, Google returned about a million options.